Clemapfel/mousetrap/docs/04_widgets.md

 On top of these, we have an `Overlay` in order to layer all three graphical elements on top of each other, and we also have an `AspectFrame` that keeps the element square.

-A widget like this is called a **compound widget**.
-It is made up of multiple other widgets, but acts as one.
-Given that C++ is an object oriented language, we should create a new custom widget object for this purpose:
+While we could create 5 individual widgets for every element of `GridView`, this would be highly tedious and not very idiomatic, as C++ is an object-oriented language.
+Instead, we should create a new, **compound widget**, a widget that is made up of multiple other widgets, but acts as one.

+We first create a class like so:

 ```cpp
 class CompoundWidget